Cryptkeeper/libreorama/README.md

 | 1x `CTB16PCg3` | 1.09 | 16 |
 | 3x `CTB16PCg3` | 1.11 | 16 |

-It uses my reverse engineered documentation of the [Light-O-Rama protocol](https://github.com/Cryptkeeper/lightorama-protocol).
-As such, not all hardware (especially [RGB devices](http://store.lightorama.com/rgbdevices.html)) is _likely_ compatible.
+The hardware communication layer is based off my reverse engineered documentation of the [Light-O-Rama protocol](https://github.com/Cryptkeeper/lightorama-protocol).
+As such, you should consider not all hardware (especially [RGB devices](http://store.lightorama.com/rgbdevices.html)) compatible.

 libreorama currently supports the following Light-O-Rama sequencing effects: